Medically reviewed by Drugs.com. Last updated on Feb 23, 2022.

 Proper use of Prohance

 A doctor or other trained health professional will give you or your child this medicine.
 This medicine is given through a needle placed in one of your veins just before you have an MRI scan.

 Precautions while using Prohance

 It is very important that your doctor check your or your child's progress while you are receiving this medicine and during the MRI scan to make sure this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Check with your doctor or nurse right away if you or your child have burning or itching of the skin, deep bone pain in the hips or ribs, joint stiffness, a limited range of motion in the arms and legs, muscle weakness, red or dark patches on the skin of the arms or legs, or skin swelling, hardening, or tightening within the first few days or weeks after you receive this medicine.
 These may be symptoms of a very serious disease called nephrogenic systemic fibrosis (NSF).

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
+This medicine may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Check with your doctor or nurse right away if you or your child have chest pain; cold, clammy skin; confusion; dizziness; lightheadedness; a skin rash; itching; sweating; swelling of the face, tongue, and throat; or trouble with breathing after you receive the medicine.
+Check with your doctor or nurse right away if you or your child have chest pain, cold, clammy skin, confusion, dizziness, lightheadedness, a skin rash, itching, sweating, swelling of the face, tongue, and throat, or trouble breathing after you receive the medicine.